-Key Differences Between Great Hammerhead Shark And Great White Shark
+Key Differences Between Great Hammerhead Sharks and Great White Sharks

 The major differences between the great hammerhead shark and the great white shark are seen in their size and appearance.
 We shall examine these as well as other subtle differences and peculiarities to form a comprehensive comparison.

 The great hammerhead shark and the great white shark are both large in their own right which is one of the major reasons they both have “Great” prefixes.
 However, when placed side by side, the great white shark dwarfs the great hammerhead shark as we are about to see.

 The great hammerhead shark measures about 10-14 feet in length with a massive weight estimated at 900-1,280 pounds.
 The great white shark, on the other hand, measures between 18 and 26 feet in length and has an incredibly humongous weight of 2,540-4,938 pounds.
 These figures show the great white shark is much longer than the great hammerhead shark and is at least three times its weight.
 In other words, when it comes to overall size, the great white shark wins by every metric and the difference is quite massive.

 The great hammerhead shark and the great white shark also differ to a great degree in physical appearance.
 For starters, the great hammerhead shark has a hammer-shaped head, like its name implies, as well as triangular teeth with serrated edges, and concave rear margins on the pelvic fins.